khargreaves/wildberrywood-web/little-explorers.md

 ## Where?

-Covert Woods, Poverest Park, Orpington.
+Covet Woods, Poverest Park, Orpington.

 Poverest Park is a short walk from Orpington town centre.
 The nearest bus stop is Perry Hall School (stop P, route 61) and the free car park is